osrf/gazebo_tutorials/hydrodynamics/tutorial.md

 [[file:files/leftmenu.png | 600px]]

 The submarine will move forward as the propeller spins.
-If you increase the torque, the submarine will move faster.
+Increasing the torque will cause the submarine to propel forward faster.

 <iframe width="420" height="315" src="https://www.youtube.com/embed/aK8r-cnJip4" frameborder="0" allowfullscreen></iframe>